Watchdog group files IRS complaint, says Bloomberg using charity as political tool

 "Taken together, the report’s numerous references to legislative activities, legislative actions, and legislative proposals belie substantial lobbying or political activity on the part of Bloomberg Philanthropies," the watchdog says.

-Fox News did not immediately receive a response to requests for comments from Bloomberg Philanthropies.
+Fox News did not immediately receive a response to a request for comment from Bloomberg Philanthropies.

 MIKE BLOOMBERG: 5 THINGS TO KNOW